 Some people are afraid to ask questions publicly and expose themselves to being pointed at as unintelligent.
 However, sometimes is surprising to see how many people have the same question you have.

 Other people don’t do it because of laziness.
 We become lazy at doing certain simple things without realizing it.
 For instance, some programmers don’t ask questions in forums because they don’t have an account in that forum, even if they visit the forum over and over.
 It is quick to create an account.
 However, the desire for looking for similar questions leads up to not even try posting the question.
 In other cases, programmers need the answer right away and can’t wait for someone to answer the question in the forum.
-Posting the question in a forum and working on sometime while you get some answers might most efficient use of your time in some case.
+Posting the question in a forum and working on sometime while you get some answers might most efficient use of your time in some cases.

 11. Check the Documentation